Retrieving and Creating DNS Records

 Up to 500 items are returned at a time.
 If more than 500 items would match the

-query parameter is required.
+query, the use of the cursor query parameter is required.
 The first page

-can be retrieved by sending an empty pagination parameter, cursor=
+can be retrieved by sending an empty pagination parameter, cursor=.

 Once in pagination mode, the URLs to retrieve the next (or previous) page are

-given in the Link:
+given in the Link: response header.
+For example:

 Link: <https://desec.io/api/v1/domains/{domain}/rrsets/?cursor=>; rel="first",